alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 These categories do not need to appear before every sentence.

-They must be used when a claim could otherwise be mistaken for a different kind of claim.
+They may be used when a claim could otherwise be mistaken for a different kind of claim.

 ## Definition